frontenddogma/web-development-glossary/manuscript/b.md

 : → Bidirectional

 Big Bang
 : The practice of releasing a body of largely working software at one time, instead of incrementally.

+Bitmap
+: @@

 Blink
 : A browser engine used in the Google Chrome web browser and similar projects.

+Block
+: A short form for block box, block-level box, or block container box.

+Block box
+: A block-level box that is also a block container.

 Block container box
-: @@
+: A block-level box that’s not a table box or the principal box of a replaced element; it either contains only block-level boxes or, if it establishes an inline formatting context, only inline-level boxes.

 Block container element
-: @@
+: An element whose principal box is a block container box.

 Block element
 : @@